mdsol/xk6-output-otlp/README.md

 1. [Download and install Go](https://go.dev/doc/install) if required.
 2. [Install XK6 tool](https://github.com/grafana/xk6/?tab=readme-ov-file#install-xk6)
 3. Clone repository into a new folder.
-4. Go to `k6` subfolder of the new folder.
+4. Go to the new folder.
 5. Build the extension with `make build` command.
 Find new K6 binary in `./bin` subfolder.
 6. Run tests with it using `--out otlp` flag, like